-If you have difficulty meeting the 90 percent requirement, an approved waiver must be obtained before a non-Alaskan resident is hired who would put the contractor/subcontractor out of compliance (8 AAC 30.081 (e) (f)).
-The waiver process requires proof of an intensive search for qualified Alaskan workers.
+If you have difficulty meeting the 90 percent requirement, an approved waiver must be obtained before a non-Alaska resident is hired who would put the contractor/subcontractor out of compliance (8 AAC 30.081 (e) (f)).
+The waiver process requires proof of an adequate search for qualified Alaskan workers.
+Qualified Alaska residents identified through the search must be hired before waivers for non-resident workers may be granted.
 To apply for a waiver, contact the nearest Wage and Hour Office for instructions.

 Here is an example to apply the 90 percent requirement to four boilermaker workers.
-Multiply four workers by 90% and drop the fraction ($.90 \times 4 = 3.6 - .6 = 3$).
+Multiply four workers by 90% and drop the fraction (.90 X 4 = 3.6 - .6 = 3).
 The remaining number is the number of Alaskan resident boilermakers required to be in compliance in that particular classification for that week.

 The penalties for being out of compliance are serious.
-AS 36.10.100 (a) states "A contractor who violates a provision of this chapter shall have deducted from amounts due to the contractor under the contract the prevailing wages which should have been paid to a displaced resident, and these amounts shall be retained by the contracting agency."
+AS 36.10.100 (a) states "A contractor who violates a provision of this chapter shall have deducted from amounts due to the contractor under the contract the prevailing wages which should have been paid to a displaced resident and these amounts shall be retained by the contracting agency."
 If a contractor/subcontractor is found to be out of compliance, penalties accumulate until they come into compliance.

+Contractors are responsible for determining residency status.
 If you have difficulty determining whether a worker is an Alaska resident, you should contact the nearest Wage and Hour Office.
 Contact Wage and Hour in Anchorage at (907) 269-4900, in Fairbanks at (907) 451-2886, or in Juneau at (907) 465-4842.